Nilaiyur

 Nilaiyur is a suburb in Madurai district in Tamil Nadu, South India.
 It is located between the cities of Madurai and Thirumangalam (Exactly 17 km from Madurai and 15 km from Thirumangalam).

 Geography and climate

 Nilaiyur has an average elevation of 5 m.
 The Boundary lies the village of sambakulam(East), Karuvelampatti (South), Koothiyar kundu (West) and Thirupparankundram (North).

-The maximum temperature approximately 36°C during April - May months and minimum temperature approximately 22.8 °C during December - January months.
+The maximum temperature is approximately 36°C during April - May months and the minimum temperature is approximately 22.8 °C during December - January months.